KrishanHimesh/KN_University_Network_Design-Cyber_Security_Project_G02/Technical_Artifacts/20_Physical_Network_Demonstration/Physical_Network_Demonstration.md

 KN University is a prestigious university in Australia with Melbourne, Sydney, Brisbane, and Adelaide campuses.
 The university offers undergraduate programs across four faculties.
 The schools include those in engineering, technology, law, and business.
 Every campus has teaching and administrative facilities that enhance education provision.
 This artefact describes all the steps we followed in designing and implementing the prototype demonstration of the Physical network design.

-## Layout and implementation Plan of the Physical network
+## Layout and Implementation Plan of the Physical network

 Before implementing the Physical network Design, the following logical diagram has been developed in the Cisco Packet Tracer.